alshedivat/al-folio/_projects/translations.md

 			навек… <br>
 </blockquote>

-## Petr Vegin, “Perpendiculars and Parallels,” 1962 (my English translation)
+## Petr Vegin, “Perpendiculars and Parallels,” 1962 (work in process, excerpt)
 <blockquote>
   And in the same way the poets are rushing up<br>
   Through the ceilings and attics.<br>